kervcode/DevNotes/expressBasics.md

 - .send() : sends a response string

-- . render() : merges the data with the templates to surf dynamic pages.
+- .render() : merges the data with the templates to surf dynamic pages.

 - json()